 Setting Explanations The adjustable water temperature is limited to a maximum value.
 OFF 0 Scald protection OFF Danger Risk of injury due to increased DHW temperature.
 Inform the system user of the risk from the higher outlet temperature at the taps.
-ON 1 Scald protection ON (maximum value 60 °C)
+ON 1 Scald protection ON (maximum DHW temperature 60 °C) Note Even with the scald protection switched on, higher outlet temperatures may occur at the draw-off points in the following cases: With active hygiene function While the appliance is being calibrated